poulainv/markdown-cv/index.md

 Tinyclues is a predictive SaaS platform using self-designed machine-learning.

 I was part of the core-developer team, as a data engineer.
 I worked on every aspects of the solution to ensure reliability, stability and good predictive performance.
-Redshift, EMR (Spark), event sourcing, Airflow, Terraform are some of tools & concepts I used to work with.
+Redshift, EMR (Spark), event sourcing, Airflow, Terraform are some of the tools & concepts I used to work with.

 Then, I was in charge of the team (10 people) working on the SaaS product